Allez France

 Allez France (24 May 1970 – 11 December 1989) was an American-bred, French-trained Thoroughbred racehorse and broodmare.
-Winner of the French 1000 Guineas, the French Oaks and the Prix de l'Arc de Triomphe, she was one of the greatest-ever fillies in European flat racing.
+She was the first French-trained filly to earn more than one million dollars.
+The 3rd winner of the French Fillies Triple Crown and the Prix de l'Arc de Triomphe, she's considered one of the greatest fillies in European flat racing and Daniel Wildenstein's first major winner.